|

 or urelements are objects,

-different from the empty set, to which no other object "belong").
+different from the empty set, to which no other object "belongs").

 In the simplest such model, called ZFA (Zermelo-Fraenkel with Atoms)